yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # flashcard
 [Back to TOC](#📚-contents)

-Manage decks of flashcards and Anki decks
+_... description of the category ..._
 ## FlashcardTrainerTUI 📁
 Command-line tool for managing or interacting with related tasks.
 * [flash-tui](https://github.com/TBS1996/speki) [❌ ❌ 🖥️TUI] - Flashcard app for the terminal.